davidmoten/odata-client/README.md

 # odata-client
-Generates java client for a service described by OData 4.01 metadata.
+Generates java client for a service described by OData v4 metadata.

 Status: *pre-alpha* (in development)

 ## Features
-* high level of type safety
+* High level of type safety in generated code
-* many unit tests (real service calls are made and recorded then used for unit tests)
+* Many unit tests (real service calls are made and recorded then used for unit tests)
-* builders and method chaining for conciseness and discoverability
+* Builders and method chaining for conciseness and discoverability
 * Immutability! (generated objects from the model are immutable)
 * OData inheritance supported for serialization and derialization
 * Interschema references supported (Thompson-Reuters uses interschema references)